 Lastly, Linux doesn’t support DirectX API, which causes compatibility issues with most games.
 Although Linux is capable of gaming, the results vary, which makes Windows 11 a go-to choice for many when it comes to gaming.

 We will have to wait and see how other platforms work out the intricacies, but until some major transformations are brought in, Linux is no match for the Windows ecosystem.

 With this one, just like with gaming, Windows 11 is a clear winner.
 Being the dominating operating system on the market, most developers are optimizing their software for Windows exclusively.

 Linux doesn’t work with .exe files, meaning that you can’t even run Windows applications on Linux without Wine or a virtual machine.

 This means that, technically, Windows applications can work, especially if you’re using Wine, but the results can greatly vary depending on the application that you’re trying to run.

 Linux has alternatives for most regular Windows applications, and while those applications get the job done, they lack the familiarity and ease of use that Windows applications have.

 On the other hand, Microsoft has plans to bring Linux GUI app support to Windows, so we expect to see Linux apps running on Windows 11 without issues.

-Moreover, note that WSL2 enables Linux GUI applications (X11 and Wayland) to feel natural when used on Windows.
-Those making use of Microsoft’s Windows Subsystem for Linux (WSL) are entitled to expect a fully integrated desktop experience.
+Moreover, WSL2 enables Linux GUI applications (X11 and Wayland) to feel natural when used on Windows.
+Those using Microsoft’s Windows Subsystem for Linux (WSL) are entitled to expect a fully integrated desktop experience.